MEET SARAH

 About Sarah Stalker

-“When I get into a room, I look to see who is missing and not only invite them in, but also move over and make room for them at the table.”
+“When I get into a room, I look to see who is missing; I not only invite them in, but also move over to make room at the table.”

 - Sarah Stalker, KY State Representative (D 34)